kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

  You can use the `%debug` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) to launch an interactive debugger in your Jupyter notebook.
 Declare it before a single-line statement to step through the execution in debug mode.
 You can use the argument `--breakpoint` or `-b` to provide a breakpoint.
 The follow sequence occurs when `%debug` runs immediately after an error occurs:
  - The stack trace of the last unhandled exception loads.
- - Stop the program at the point where the exception occurred.
+ - The program stops at the point where the exception occurred.
- - Open an interactive shell where the user can navigate through the stack trace.
+ - An interactive shell where the user can navigate through the stack trace opens.

  You can then inspect the value of expressions and arguments, or add breakpoints to the code.